awelcing-alm/edgevue/content/snakes/green-anaconda.md

 ---
-title: The Green Anaconda - The World's Heaviest Snake
+title: "The Green Anaconda - The World's Heaviest Snake"
-description: A deep dive into the colossal green anaconda, a reptilian titan of the Amazon.
+description: "A deep dive into the colossal green anaconda, a reptilian titan of the Amazon."
-icon: 🐍
+icon: "🐍"
-date: 2025-01-09
+date: "2025-01-09"
+tags:
+  - snakes
+  - green anaconda
+  - reptiles
+  - Amazon rainforest
 ---

 # The Green Anaconda: The Titan of the Snake World